lakshmiPrasanna-chebrolu/PythonProjects/README.md

-is the electronic or mechanical conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo or from subtitle text superimposed on an image.'''
+is the electronic or mechanical conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo or from subtitle text superimposed on an image.
 <ul>
 <li> The first step of ocr is using a scanner to process the physical form of
   a document </li>